Koh Kood Travel Guide: Best Beaches, Where to Stay & How to Get There

 Everyday Life & Local Know-How

-Koh Kood isn’t like Phuket or Koh Samui—it’s still rustic, quiet, and lightly developed.
+Koh Kood isn’t like Phuket or Koh Samui.
+It’s still rustic, quiet, and lightly developed.
 That charm comes with a few quirks every visitor should know before arriving.

 Limited Shops & Services

-- There are no 7-Elevens on the island.
+There are no 7-Elevens on the island.
 Instead, you’ll find small minimarts selling snacks, drinks, and basics.
+Don’t expect big pharmacies or malls.
+Bring essentials like sunscreen, mosquito repellent, and medicine with you.

 Cash is King

-- ATMs are scarce and often unreliable.
+ATMs are scarce and often unreliable.
 Many guesthouses and even some mid-range resorts are cash only.
+Bring enough cash from the mainland (Trat or Bangkok).

 Internet & Connectivity

-- Mobile coverage (AIS, True, Dtac) works in most areas but can drop in remote bays.
+Wi-Fi is available in most resorts, but speeds can be slow and inconsistent.
+Mobile coverage (AIS, True, Dtac) works in most areas but can drop in remote bays.

 Nightlife

-- Apart from a few beach bars around Klong Chao, nightlife is minimal.
-Don’t come expecting fire shows or beach parties—this is a hammock-and-stargazing island.
+Apart from a few beach bars around Klong Chao, nightlife is minimal.
+Don’t come expecting fire shows or beach parties.
+This is a hammock-and-stargazing island.

 📌 Think of Koh Kood as a place to unplug.
 If you arrive prepared (cash, essentials, insurance), you’ll enjoy the island’s peace without stress.